-- ♦ To add files to a folder inside My Designs, - Select the folder and do either of the following: - (3) Click on the Add File icon - (4) Right-click and select Add File from the popup menu - A window will open where you can then browse to find the SCUT file to be added.
+- ♦ To add files to a folder inside My Projects: - Select the folder and do either of the following: - Click on the Add File icon - Right-click and select Add File from the popup menu - A window will open where you can then browse to find the SCUT file to be added.
 You also have the option of selecting multiple files at once to import into that folder. - After adding the files, the thumbnails for those projects will appear when the folder is selected:

 Library

 Shapes Fonts Projects

-New folder - Favo rites rojects Greeting Card D act Downloads nt Downloads lesigns Projects added
+New folder - Pavorites My Projects Greeting Card Designs Project Downloads Recent Downloads Projects added

-- To delete a file from a folder, right-click and select Delete File from the popup menu. - IMPORTANT: Note that deleting the file could also delete it from your computer unless it has been backed up elsewhere.

-♦ After deleting files, you will need to click on the Refresh icon to update the thumbnail images.

-- ♦ To delete a folder, select it and then do one of the following: - Click on the Delete Folder icon - ◊ Right-click and select Delete Folder from the popup menu - To rename a folder, right-click and select Rename Folder from the popup menu.
+- To delete a file from a folder, right-click and select Delete File from the popup menu. - IMPORTANT: Note that deleting the file could also delete it from your computer unless it has been backed up elsewhere. - After deleting files, you will need to click on the Refresh icon to update the thumbnail images. - To delete a folder, select it and then do one of the following: - Click on the Delete Folder icon - o Right-click and select Delete Folder from the popup menu - To rename a folder, right-click and select Rename Folder from the popup menu.